jina-ai/jina/docs/fundamentals/flow/topology.md

 Each shard of a search Flow returns one set of results for each query Document.
 A merger Executor combines them afterwards.
-You can use the pre-built [MatchMerger](https://hub.jina.ai/executor/mruax3k7) or define your own merger.
+You can use the pre-built [MatchMerger](https://hub.jina.ai/executor/mruax3k7) or define your merger.

 ```{admonition} Example
 :class: example